yeoedward/yeoedward.github.io/_posts/2016-04-06-undergrad.md

 __Not taking easy courses__

 I always tried to take hard classes that I was interested in.
-And I also tried (failing sometimes) not to take easy classes just because they were easy.
+And I also tried (almost always) not to take easy classes just because they were easy.
 I think a better metric would be effort-to-reward ratio.
 Instead of looking for easy classes to balance out hard ones, better to look for classes with good effort-to-reward ratios.

 # Afterthoughts

 My college education was totally worthwhile, and I would not trade it for anything.
 It has been one of the most humbling experiences, where I have faced so many challenging problems and met so many smart people.
 In all of my classes, I have always been wowed by my professors and peers.
 If I had one sentence to say to myself before starting out, the only thing I can think of is, your adventure awaits.

-Note that I'm not speaking from a perspective of value per dollar, or if it's worth college debt or anything, but if you are as fortunate as I am where money is not a consideration in your education, totally worth.
+Note that I'm not speaking from a perspective of value per dollar, or if it's worth college debt or anything, but if you are fortunate enough that money is not a consideration in your education, totally worth.

 [scottfahlman]: https://www.quora.com/How-can-I-earn-a-4-0-GPA-at-Carnegie-Mellon-University
 [dga]: http://da-data.blogspot.com/2015/03/reflecting-on-cs-graduate-admissions.html